-The Limited Transmit mechanism has been submitted to the IETF [3], and we hope that it will soon become an accepted part of the TCP specification.
-This should reduce unnecessary retransmit timeouts, while preserving the fundamental role of retransmit timers in congestion control for regimes where the available bandwidth is at most one packet per round-trip time.
+We hope that Limited Transmit will soon become a standard part of TCP implementations.
+This should help in reducing unnecessary retransmit timeouts, while preserving the fundamental role of retransmit timers in congestion control for regimes where the available bandwidth is at most one packet per round-trip time.